reductstore/reduct-cli-py/docs/bucket.md

 ## Updating settings

-It's also possible to update settings of an existing bucket with command `update`:
+It's also possible to update settings of an existing bucket with the `update` subcommand:

 ```shell
 rcli bucket update --quota-size 100Gb test-storage/bucket-1